russellxie/Hon_Lab_Bioinfo_Class/Example_1.Heatmap_for_ChIP-seq/Description.md

 # Example 1.
 Heatmap plotting for ChIP-seq / ATAC-seq / DNase-seq Samples

 ## Description
 Genomic assays such as ChIP-seq, ATAC-seq and DNase-seq can robustly capture the epigenetic features across the whole genome.
-However,
+However, it is not that intuitive to illustrate data from large number of genomic loci.
+In this example, we will cover a common strategy to achieve this goal: plotting heatmap.

 Think about this question:
 > Give a list of regions, how to illustrate multiple epigenetic features of these regions in the same figure?